xmxtxx/Charset_analysis/README.md

-Here’s the adjusted **README.md** reflecting the new parallel processing, job limit, fast mode, and sampling options:

----

 # CSV Character Encoding Detection Tool

 A Python script for detecting and analyzing character encodings of CSV files across multiple customer folders with **real-time progress tracking** and **parallel processing**.